Tips and Tricks

 5.7.
 Tips and Tricks#

 • Either way if you're running kde-builder frequently as part of a debug/build/debug cycle, don't forget to throw --no-src on the command line as appropriate.
-If the build failed halfway through it is likely that all source updates completed, even for modules kde-builder didn't try to build.
+If the build failed halfway through it is likely that all source updates completed, even for projects kde-builder didn't try to build.

 • Don't forget to have kde-builder update itself from git!